-The Company's financial instruments consist of cash and cash equivalents, short-term marketable securities, accounts payable, accrued expenses, warrant liabilities and convertible notes.
+The Company's financial instruments during the periods reported consist of cash and cash equivalents, contract receivables, short-term marketable securities, accounts payable, accrued expenses, warrant liabilities and convertible notes.
 Fair value estimates of these instruments are made at a specific point in time, based on relevant market information.
 These estimates may be subjective in nature and involve uncertainties and matters of significant judgment and therefore cannot be determined with precision.